tomhmoses/fun2/files/LectureNotes/files/remote-lab.md

 ```agda
 $ agda-mode setup
 ```
 After the first time you don't need to do this any longer.
+However, you need to do `module load agda` every time you login to a machine before start working.

 Notice that `username` has to be in **lowercase**.
 Also, make sure you use your **School of Computer Science password**, if you set it to be **different** from the **University password**.